Elizabeth Sharland

-Elizabeth Sharland, L.G.S.M., A.Mus.
-A., is an actress, author and producer.
-Her first book, From Shakespeare to Coward, was published in 1997 and she has since written six more books on the theatre, including The British on Broadway, A Theatrical Feast of London, and A Theatrical Feast of New York, as well as penning a novel, The Best Actress, promoted by the noted British public relations consultant Richard Fitzwilliams.
-She speaks regularly at book signings at venues such as the Players Club and National Arts Club in New York.
-Her most recent book is Passionate Pilgrimages from Chopin to Coward.
+Elizabeth Sharland (24 February 1933 – 16 May 2025) was an Australian actress, author and producer.
+Her first book, From Shakespeare to Coward, was published in 1997 and she wrote six more books on the theatre, including The British on Broadway, A Theatrical Feast of London, and A Theatrical Feast of New York, as well as penning a novel, The Best Actress, promoted by the noted British public relations consultant Richard Fitzwilliams.
+She spoke regularly at book signings at venues such as the Players Club and National Arts Club in New York.
+Her last book was Passionate Pilgrimages from Chopin to Coward.

 Early life

+Sharland was born in Hobart, Tasmania on 24 February 1933.
+Her father, Michael Sharland, was a journalist, photographer, author and amateur ornithologist.

-Sharland was born in Tasmania and studied at St Michael's Collegiate School, also taking private lessons in speech, drama and music.
-She won a scholarship to study at the Guildhall School in London, and left to take up studies there for two years, gaining a diploma in piano as well as in drama.
+She studied at St Michael's Collegiate School, also taking private lessons in speech, drama and music.
+Sharland won a scholarship to study at the Guildhall School in London, and left to take up studies there for two years, gaining a diploma in piano as well as in drama.

 Her acting career began with her first professional job at the Felixstowe Repertory Company, after which she toured Australia for six months with London's Old Vic Company, alongside Katharine Hepburn and Robert Helpmann.
 She later lived in Tangier, where she taught music at the American School and performed as house pianist at the Velasquez Hotel.

 After her marriage, she moved to Toronto, Ontario, Canada with her doctor husband who had accepted a position there.
 She joined the summer stock company The Straw Hat Players to tour Ontario.

 She performed many roles for CBC Radio and CBC-TV dramas, including the General Motors Hour, with actors Gordon Pinsent, Barry Morse, Robert Goulet and Douglas Campbell.